-Maclay, a Republican, was the representative for Pennsylvania's 9th congressional district from 1819 to 1821.
+Maclay was the representative for Pennsylvania’s 9th congressional district and was a Republican.
+He served from 1819 to 1821.

 From Jan 1816 to Mar 1821, Maclay missed 15 of 296 roll call votes, which is 5.1%.
 This is better than the median of 14.1% among the lifetime records of representatives serving in Mar 1821.
 The chart below reports missed votes over time.

 |Dec 1817-Apr 1818||64||2||3.1%||11th|

 |Dec 1819-May 1820||88||5||5.7%||19th|

 The information on this page is originally sourced from a variety of materials, including: